 When I write in Word or Google Docs, I tend to use the minimum amount of styling.
 Usually just Heading 1 (title), Heading 2 (chapter titles), and body text (everything else).
 The Styles Panel looks and acts much like you’d expect from Word, but is clear and concise with little to no bloat.

 Most significant is how simple it is to select and edit large quantities of text without slowing down the software.
 In Word (or even InDesign) editing all the body text can result in long waits or the dreaded spinning beach-ball (on Macs).
 Affinity makes it simple to edit a Style, and to update that Style quickly.

 A Viable InDesign Replacement?

 We have to appreciate that Affinity Publisher is still in a Beta phase.
 This is great since it means we can test Affinity for laying out book pages without paying anything.
 But also means we’re not testing a finished product.

 Once the product releases to the public, it will cost something.
 Based on the price point for Affinity Photo and Designer, we can guess Serif will charge something around $40 or $50 to get the complete Publisher software.
 Which is a steep discount when you consider InDesign is a $19.99 per month subscription.

 If the Beta is a clear indication, it’s quite likely the average, DIY book designer will find Affinity to be a potent and affordable replacement.
-Print book and ebook layout (and even cover design) can be done in Affinity Publisher with same or great efficiency as InDesign.
+Affinity Publisher can match InDesign’s efficiency for print book and ebook layout (and even cover design).

 Have you tried the Affinity Publisher Beta?
 Let us know your thoughts in the comments below!